 Based on the analysis referred to above, management considers the potential impact on profit or loss of a defined interest rate shift that is reasonably possible at the end of the reporting period as a measure of cash flow interest rate risk.
-An increase/(decrease) of 100 basis points (2013: 100 basis points) would have increased/(decreased) the profit for the Group and Company by \le 290,000 and \le 225,000 (2013: increase/(decrease) in profit by \le 283,000 and \le 216,000), respectively which principally takes into account the impact of this shift on the interest amounts arising on variable interest borrowings as at 31 December 2014, including the effects of the cash flow hedge in this respect.
+An increase/(decrease) of 100 basis points (2014: 100 basis points) would have increased/(decreased) the profit for the Group and Company by $\in$ 610,000 (2014: increase/ (decrease) in profit by $\in$ 290,000), which principally takes into account the impact of this shift on the interest amounts arising on variable interest borrowings as at 31 December 2015.
 Accordingly, the Group's financial results are substantially independent of changes in market interest rates and the level of interest risk to the Group is deemed to be quite contained.